wp-plugins/backup-by-supsystic/readme.txt

 = Managed offsite backups =

 Additional load on the server backup plugins make when storing everything locally on the server to slow down the site and leave no room for the data you need.
 The Backup by Supsystic plugin does need no local storage for the WordPress backups, hence, should there be a server crashes, the entire WordPress site and its backups would be lost.
 So, what to do?
 Create an offsite backup!
-To secure all the content when and if the site goes down the backup plugin Backup by Supsystic creates offsite backups to archive and place up to thirty WordPress backups at any particular point taken in time.
+To secure all the content when and if the site goes down the backup dropbox plugin Backup by Supsystic creates offsite backups to archive and place up to thirty WordPress backups at any particular point taken in time.
 The saved data is stored in the Backup by Supsystics` own servers and in addition all the copied go to Amazon S3 servers.
 Every WordPress backup has nine full copies maintained in the multiple independent data-centers.

 = Easy Restore of Backups =

-Should the site get hacked, the Backup by Supsystic plugin will easily restore all the data in no time automatically restoring the specific WordPress backup right onto the server.
+Should the site get hacked, the DropBox Backup by Supsystic plugin will easily restore all the data in no time automatically restoring the specific WordPress backup right onto the server.
 To verify the integrity of a WordPress backup version or to test backups before deploying them onto the server the Backup by Supsystic has a test-restore feature.
 The backup can be validated as the WordPress`s backup is temporarily restored on the Backup by Supsystic's own servers.

 = Migration using Backup =